W-2 reporting of

 - Non-elective contributions made by the employer towards health Flexible Spending Arrangements (FSA).

 - Cost of coverage under an Employee Assistance Program (EAP), wellness program or on-site medical clinic – if the employer charges a premium for the coverage for purposes of COBRA or other federally required continuation of coverage.
-If the employer is not subject to COBRA or any federal continuation coverage requirements, this type of coverage does not have to be reported.
+If the employer is not subject to COBRA or any federal continuation-of-coverage requirements, this type of coverage does not have to be reported.

 What is considered exempt?